 Featured image: Meander Canyon on the Green River—a tributary of the Colorado—in Utah’s Grand Staircase-Escalante National Monument.
 Green vegetation blooms at the riparian zone.
 Photo by David Swindler, winner of the Aerial section of the National Geographic’s People’s Choice photographer of the year contest (2017).
 “Through the spectacles of geology, terra firms becomes terra mobilis, and we are forced to reconsider our beliefs of what is solid and what is not.
 Although we attribute to stone great power to hold back time, to refuse its claims (cairns, stone tablets, monuments, statuary), this is true only in relation to our own mutability.
-Looked at in the context of the bigger geological picture, rock is as vulnerable to change as any other substance” ( Mountains of the Mind: A History of a Fascination)
+Looked at in the context of the bigger geological picture, rock is as vulnerable to change as any other substance” (

 For people like me who prefer not use the adjective “spiritual,” AWE is an indispensable word to represent feelings that rob us of speech, cast off our individual self, dislodge our sense of here and now, and immerse us in a vast and ancient universal “we.”
 As William Wordsworth put it after crossing the Alps from Italy to Switzerland via the Simplon Pass during the summer of 1790, “There is something august and stately in the Air of these things that inspires the mind with great thoughts and passions that are too big for our comprehension;…[things] that fill and overbear the mind with their Excess, and cast it into a pleasing kind of stupor and imagination.”